After a while, a lacquer finish gets old. So, can you paint over lacquer paint?

 1. Determine The Kind of Lacquer Used

 First, you need to know what type of lacquer you are working with.
-When you know the type of lacquer, you’ll know how to prep it.
+When you know its type, you’ll know how to prep it.

 Check if the lacquer is catalyzed or ordinary.
-To do this, dip a clean rag in mineral spirits or lacquer thinner and use the damp rag to wipe the lacquer.
-If the lacquer comes off on the rag, it’s ordinary lacquer.
-If the lacquer doesn’t come off, it’s catalyzed lacquer.
+To do this, dip a clean rag in mineral spirits or lacquer thinner and use the damp rag to wipe the finish.
+If the finish comes off on the rag, it’s ordinary lacquer.
+If it doesn’t come off, it’s catalyzed lacquer.

-Next, check if the lacquer has a high, medium, or satin (flat) finish.
-If the lacquer is shiny and sleek, it has a high or medium glossy finish.
-If the lacquer is dry and textured, it’s a flat or satin lacquer.
+Next, check if the sealant has a high, medium, or satin (flat) finish.
+If the finish is shiny and sleek, it has a high or medium glossy finish.
+If the finish is dry and textured, it’s a flat or satin.

 2. Sand The Lacquer

 For semi-gloss, high-gloss, and catalyzed lacquer, use medium-grit sandpaper (150-grit).
-The 150-grit sandpaper will remove the glossy finish from the lacquer.
+The 150-grit sandpaper will remove the glossy finish.
 After sanding with medium-grit sandpaper, even out grain with fine-grit sandpaper.

-If you don’t remove the glossy finish of lacquer, the paint won’t stick.
+If you don’t remove its glossy finish, the paint won’t stick.
 The glossy finish is moisture-resistant and won’t let any liquid, including paint, stick or penetrate the surface.
-So, it’s best to remove or abrade the top layer to make paint adhesion easier.
+So, it’s best to remove or abrade its top layer first.

 For the ordinary and flat lacquer finish, sand with ultra fine-grit sandpaper to scuff the finish.
-Scuffing helps to improve the paint adhesion, but it’s not necessary.
-Since the finish doesn’t have a glossy top coat, the paint can stick.
+Scuffing helps to improve the adhesion, but it’s not necessary.
+Since the finish doesn’t have a glossy top coat, the paint will stick.

-After sanding the lacquer, you must get rid of the dust.
-If you don’t remove dust, the paint will be riddled with paint bumps when the finish gets dry.
+After sanding the finish, you must get rid of the dust.
+If you don’t remove dust, the paint will be riddled with bumps when the finish gets dry.

 To remove dust, use a vacuum (with a portable vacuum) or brush off (with a soft brush) the dust grain from the surface.
 After, wipe down the surface with a clean rag.
 Don’t use a cloth with loose threads or wool as the wood can poke out loose threads.